 It is not possible for the US to stop using hydrocarbons as wind and solar only represent 4% of US energy production and are extremely difficult to expand rapidly as siting/NIMBY issues are huge barriers to expansion.
 We see this dynamic supporting energy prices.

 The Fed will start letting its $9 trillion of treasuries and mortgage securities run off, ramping up to $95 billion per month by September.
 This continued tightening is likely to put pressure on speculative investments that are still in a bubble, such as cryptocurrencies.
 We continue to focus on diversification and asset allocations to defensive dividend stocks such as utilities, telecom services, pipelines, consumer staples and preferred stocks with significant dividends.

-Follow us on Twitter for your need-to-know market commentary and economic outlook at: https://twitter.com/InfraCap
+Follow us on Twitter and LinkedIn for monthly market commentary and economic outlook reports along with many other current market updates or insight at:

 Infrastructure Capital Advisors, LLC (ICA) is an SEC-registered investment advisor that manages exchange traded funds (ETFs) and a series of hedge funds.
 The firm was formed in 2012 and is based in New York City.
 ICA seeks current income opportunities as a primary objective in most, but not all, of ICA's investing activities.

 Not for distribution to the public.
 Opinions represented above are subject to change and should not be considered investment advice.
 Past performance is not indicative of future results.
 The links to the fund fact sheets will provide standardized performance and risk disclosures.